drew1horn/cmci2/project/install.md

 # Install SW and Configure Team Computers

 ## Voice Conference with Free Conference Call
+Once we have a working voice call let's move on to get videoconferencing, screen sharing, etc. working

-* Start with voice conference
+v* Start with voice conference
   * Call      (641) 715-0634
   * Enter PIN 925311

-Once we have a working voice call let's move on to get videoconferencing, screen sharing, etc. working

 ## Teamviewer
+Once we have Teamviewer working we will be able to share our screens an talk about what is happening.

 * First Drew Hosts a meeting.
 * Team Members Join meeting.
-* Download and install appropriate version from: https://www.teamviewer.com/en/download/
+* Find, download, and install appropriate version for your hardware from: https://www.teamviewer.com/en/download/

-Once we have Teamviewer working we will be able to share our screens an talk about what is happening.

 This will make the next installations easier.

 ## NetLogo
 Try installing it at home on your laptop(s) or desktop(s).
-* Download and install appropriat version from: http://ccl.northwestern.edu/netlogo/
+* Find, download and install appropriate version from: http://ccl.northwestern.edu/netlogo/

 ## Github Desktop
 * Download and install appropriate version from https://desktop.github.com/